Acnodon normani: Etymology

 Acnodon normani is classified in the genus Acnodon, a name which prefixies a-, meaning without, onto knodon, which means "the projecting teeth on a hunting spear", an allusion to the mistaken perception that the type species of the genus, A. oligacanthus, does not have a spine in front of its dorsal fin, it actually does but it is very small.
 The Specific name honors of ichthyologist J. R. (John Roxborough) Norman, of the British Museum of Natural History, in recognition of his "excellent work" on the serrasalmids, among the other fish groups he studied.

 Description

 Acnodon normani can be distinguished from A. oligacanthus in the possession odf a more acute snout and the lower jaw being shorter than the upper jaw.
 The premaxillary teeth of A. normani are very widely separated, to a greater extent than in any related species.
-This ish has silvery flanks with bluish stripes running down from the back to thge lateral line.
+This ish has silvery flanks with bluish stripes running down from the back to the lateral line.
 The membrane of the dorsal fin is dusky and the caudal fin has a dusky margin.
 The sheep pacu has a maximum published total length of 19.9 cm and a maximum published weight of 110 g.